cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 ============

 .. note:: We assume you are using a Linux or OSX operating system.
 If
-          you use Windows, you can use virtual box and install for example ubuntu 16.04.
+          you use Windows, you can use virtualbox and install for example ubuntu 16.04.
+An alternative is to use gitbash

 Contributing content to this web page is easy.
 First, you have to **fork** the repository while going to the link: